 Welcome to Year 6, Elder Class.

-This week in English we are learning to: understand the difference between direct and indirect speech; write a newspaper report based on The Tempest.
+This week in English we are learning to: understand the subjunctive; use colons and semi-colons to separate clauses; write a letter.

-This week in science we are learning to: to make predictions and draw conclusions.
+This week in science we are learning to: undertake an investigation into sound.

 Newsletters and timetables: